 The Christmas Dinner

-We like to give our pets scraps from the dinner table, don’t we?
-But be aware that some foods are harmful or toxic for our pets.
+We like to give our pet scraps from the dinner table, don’t we?
+But be aware that some foods are harmful or toxic to our pets.
 For example, did you know that raisins and grapes are dangerous for dogs?
 So is chocolate and treats sweetened with xylitol.